UNC-Robotics/eos/docs/user-guide/color_mixing.rst

 Sample Usage
 ------------
 1. ``cd`` into the ``eos`` directory
 2. Run ``python3 user/eos_examples/color_lab/device_drivers.py`` to start the fluid simulation and simulated device drivers.
+Browser windows will open automatically.

+   On dual-GPU systems (e.g., NVIDIA + integrated GPU on Wayland), pass ``--browser chrome --nvidia`` to launch the browser with NVIDIA GPU offload and X11 mode for correct WebGL rendering.
 3. Start EOS.
 4. Submit tasks, experiments, or campaigns through the REST API.